well-noted/WikiSage/README.md

 ![image](https://github.com/user-attachments/assets/31e54076-cd69-4c57-a7b9-22a8ad10c654)

-<p>WikiSage is an AI companion plugin for TiddlyWiki that leverages multiple language models (OpenAI's GPT and o1 models and Anthropic's Claude) to enhance your wiki experience.</p>
+WikiSage is an AI companion plugin for [TiddlyWiki](https://tiddlywiki.com) that leverages multiple language models (OpenAI's GPT and o1 models and Anthropic's Claude) to enhance your wiki experience.

 <h2>Features</h2>
 <ul>